 Much of the wildlife in the park goes unnoticed by the majority of visitors.
 This includes a host of ‘minibeasts’ such as beetles, bees and other varieties of ground foraging insects.
 These insects are a vital component of the park ecosystem and the creation and protection of their habitats is very important for the overall health of the park.

 Look out for other exotic and unusual visitors which descend on Hyde Park from time to time.
 Recent sightings have included a black swan, a buzzard and egyptian geese.

 Tennis: There are 6 high-quality tennis facilities, accredited by the Lawn Tennis Association, at the Hyde Park Tennis and Sports Centre.
 Visitors to the park are encouraged to turn up and play while for regular players who live nearby, a range of membership options are available.
-Coaching courses are run for children and for adults.
-Tournaments are organised and teams can also play in local tennis leagues.
+Coaching courses are run for children and adults.
+Tournaments

 Lawn Bowls: The Hyde Park Tennis and Sports Centre has a well-maintained 6 rink flat green bowling green.
 The bowling green (or an individual rink) is available from May-October (weather dependent) to individuals, families, groups of friends or established clubs to hire on request and can be pre-booked.
-Bowls of all sizes are available for hire.

-Putting Green: The Centre also has a challenging and well maintained 9 hole putting course, popular with both groups and families.
+Putting Green: The Centre has a challenging and well maintained 9 hole putting course, popular with both groups and families.

 Hyde Park is highly accessible by public transport, both by underground and by bus.
 There is also limited car parking available but we recommend that visitors come to the

 Tube stations close to Hyde Park are: